-For FY2010-11, the Company's internal audit function was undertaken by a dedicated Internal Audit department of the Company.
-It is designed to provide reasonable assurance on the adequacy and effectiveness of controls over operations, reliability of financial information and compliance with the Company's policies and procedures, and applicable laws and regulations.
+For FY2011-12, the Company's internal audit function was undertaken by the Internal Audit department of the Company and KPMG.
+It is designed to provide reasonable assurance on the adequacy and effectiveness of controls over operations, reliability of financial information and compliance with the Company's policies and procedures, applicable laws and regulations.